s1monb/homelab/infrastructure/cilium/NetworkPolicies.md

 # How to set up network policies for new deployments/workloads

 This cluster is set up to deny all network-traffic by default.
-To enable traffic from both inside or outside cluster, you have to set up a `ciliumNetworkPolicy`.
+To enable traffic from both inside or outside cluster, you have to set up a `CiliumNetworkPolicy`.

 To do this, please refer to [this guide](https://docs.cilium.io/en/latest/security/policy/language/#endpoints-based).